readthedocs/blog/new-build-specification.rst

 and we do not provide a way to add custom Personal Package Archives, such upgrades were not possible.

-On the other hand, many Python projects use a secondary programming language for a variety of reasons.
+Many Python projects use a secondary programming language for a variety of reasons.
 Established compiled languages like C, C++, and FORTRAN have readily available compilers that will work for the majority of use cases.
 However, other younger technologies move at a faster pace,